SaulRi/python-01-basics-2020-course/PROJECT/ITEM01_DesignBuild/README.md

     - brew install pipenv
 * Create virtual environment

-* Configurations and tips for vscode

-* definir estructuras de carpetas
+* Make a CRUD project to read in CSV and JSON File

 ## Resources